tecoholic/docs-oxd-3.0.1/sources/framework/python/index.md

-# oxd Flask Demo site
+# oxd Flask

-The following documentation shows how to configure the Python Flask framework to use oxd for authentication.
+The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Python Flask app to an OpenID Connect Provider (OP) for login.
+You can send users to any standard OP for login, including Google.
+In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.

 ## Deployment